alisdair/maximum/src/index.md

-[Alisdair McDiarmid](/) is a software engineer based in Toronto, Ontario.
+[Alisdair McDiarmid](/) is a software engineer based in Vancouver, British Columbia.